-For those coming to Chicago Bears Football Games, please visit www.ChicagoBears.com for Team-specific game day information and prohibited items.
+For those coming to a Chicago Bears football game, please visit www.ChicagoBears.com for team-specific game day information and prohibited items.

 - ADA Drop-Off Areas

 Disabled patrons may be dropped off on the circle drive (east side of the stadium) on Museum Campus Drive outside Gate 14.
 An ADA placard or license plate must be visible to the police and parking attendants, and the person to whom the placard or license plate is registered must be an occupant of the vehicle in order to access the Gate 14 drop-off.
 Due to traffic congestion after events, please do not attempt to return with your vehicle to the Gate 14 drop-off; you may take the courtesy cart from the Gate 14 drop-off to your vehicle.

 - ADA Seating

 The stadium offers wheelchair-accessible and companion seating on an individual game basis.
 On an individual game basis, wheelchair-accessible seating is available at the Ticket Office and through Ticketmaster.
 If Ticketmaster has exhausted its allocation of wheelchair-accessible seating, but conventional seating is still available, the disabled patron is invited to proceed with the purchase of conventional seating and then call the ADA Coordinator at (312) 235-7000 (or Chicago Bears at 847.295.6600) to arrange an exchange for accessible seating.
 The stadium reserves the right to take appropriate action against individuals who fraudulently obtain wheelchair-accessible and companion seating.

 The Soldier Field Marketing team provides a wide variety of advertising and promotional services for all events booked at the stadium and surrounding parkland.
 Our staff has extensive experience in event planning, creative services, sponsorship sales, public relations, promotions and publicity.
 This experience has allowed us to form unique partnerships with local companies and organizations.